AvtsVivek/JoSi/src/Audio/SilvaChooseSuccessMasterCourseA/1_0_Transcript.md

 We will begin this exercise by asking you to assume a comfortable sitting position.
 Close your eyes, take a deep breath and while exhaling, relax and go deeper.
 You are now at a deeper, healthier level of mind, deeper than before.
-To help you enter a deeper, healthier level of mind, I'm going to count from ten to one.
+To help you `enter a deeper, healthier level of mind, I'm going to count from ten to one`.
 From each descending number, you will feel yourself going deeper and you will enter a deeper, healthier level of mind.
 Ten, nine, feel going deeper.